 - Strength training helps keep you balanced.
 That is to say, if not all muscle groups are strong, you will compensate for the weak ones without even realizing.
 This puts unhealthy strain on your joints and connective tissue.

-- Joints and connective tissue are easily damaged by repetitive activity if they are not strong enough to handle it.
-Injury Prevention is one of the top reasons to follow a sport-specific strength training routine.
+- Joints and connective tissue can be damaged by repetitive activity if they are not strong enough to handle it.
+Injury prevention training (prehab) is one of the top reasons to follow a sport-specific strength training routine.

 - Resistance training is great for the metabolism!
 If you use endurance sports as part of your weight-maintenance, you’re doing yourself a disservice to not strength train.

 Okay, say you do strength train.
 How do you know what you’re doing is effective?
 An effective strength routine targets your goals.
-If you are a runner, effective strength will mimic running motion, strengthen connective tissue taxed by running, strengthen muscle groups that do not get as much of a workout from running, and avoid the building of muscle mass.
+If you are a distance runner, effective strength will mimic running motion, strengthen connective tissue taxed by running, strengthen muscle groups that do not get as much of a workout from running, avoid the building of substantial muscle mass, and improve your fast-twitch power.

 It’s all about your goals.
 Every strength plan will be unique to the athlete.